Alaska community steps up to help state fight COVID-19

 “We’re also making facilities available in Fairbanks and Anchorage to the healthcare community,” he said.

-The Alaska Airlines Center in Anchorage has recently been stood up as an overflow medical facility for non-critical patients in need of care.
+The Alaska Airlines Center in Anchorage has recently been set up as an overflow medical facility for non-critical patients in need of care.

-“We’re also providing advisors to the governor’s office, economists and economic modelers who are thinking about how to weather the storm and about a post-COVID economy, Johnsen said.
+“We’re also providing advisers to the governor’s office, economists and economic modelers who are thinking about how to weather the storm and about a post-COVID economy, Johnsen said.

 Additionally, the university’s business enterprise institute is working to formulate a plan for manufactured medical equipment using 3D printers across the UA system.